Chamisul: Chamisul Fresh

-Chamisul Fresh is a product with a lowered alcohol content.
-On April 09, 2018, it was announced that the alcohol content will be lowered from 17.8% to 17.2% ABV starting April 16, 2018.
+Jinro's Chamisul Fresh is a popular soju variant distinguished by its reduced alcohol content, catering to a modern consumer preference for milder spirits.
+On April 9, 2018, it was announced that the alcohol content will be lowered from 17.8% to 17.2% ABV starting April 16, 2018.
 From March 18, 2019, it was lowered again to 17% ABV.
 After the introduction of Chamisul Fresh on August 18, 2006, the brand was called both "Chamjinisulro" and "Chamisul."
 In December 2009, it was decided that "Chamisul" would be the sole name.
+These strategic changes made Chamisul Fresh HiteJinro's flagship soju.
+Its lighter and smoother profile has since established it as the most widely consumed soju not only in its home country of South Korea but also in markets around the world.